Cycle South East Asia

 9 Quy Nhon

-Continue south, down scenic Highway One on the road to Quy Nhon, one of the routes that is less visited by travellers, past paddy fields, wheat drying for Beer Hoi, and locals playing chess to Phu.
-Climb back on the bikes to cycle to the coastal city of Quy Nhon.
-The city is filled with long stretches of beach and relaxed boulevards, and as it’s pretty undiscovered by visitors, is a great place to get an authentic slice of coastal life.
+Leave Hoi An behind today and head south down Highway One on the way to Phu.
+On this lesser-travelled route, you’ll drive past paddy fields, see the wheat drying for the local Hoi Beer and pass locals playing chess.
+When you arrive, climb back on you bike and cycle to the coastal city of Quy Nhon.
+The city is filled with long stretches of beach and relaxed boulevards, and it’s a perfect spot to get to know the locals as it’s seldom visited by tourists.
+Tonight, you’ll have free time to get an authentic slice of coastal life.

 10 Nha Trang

-Today’s cycle is one of the most breathtaking stretches of road you’ll ride – the highway hugs huge granite cliffs and looks out across the deep blue sea.
-Following parts of the Reunification railway, you’ll enjoy scenery of islands and lagoons.
-Join the scooter riders on the waterfront promenade as you arrive in the idyllic coastal town of Nha Trang, once referred to as the 'Cannes of the Orient', and whose sandy palm-lined beach and island-dotted bay still make a pretty idyllic picture.
-Here there’s consistently good weather, a vibrant nightlife and excellent diving.
+Today’s cycle is one of the most breathtaking stretches of road you’ll ride on this trip – the highway hugs huge granite cliffs and looks out across the sea.
+Following parts of the Reunification Railway, you’ll ride alongside spectacular horizons full of islands and lagoons.
+Join the scooter riders on the waterfront promenade as you arrive in the coastal town of Nha Trang, once referred to as the 'Cannes of the Orient'.
+The palm-lined beach and island-dotted bay here might just be the best photo op you’ll get!
+This spot is known for its good weather, vibrant nightlife and excellent diving opportunities.

 11 Nha Trang

-Today you’ll swap your bike for a boat as you head out to explore the nearby islands.
-This excursion is often the highlight of the trip for many travellers, as you’ll get to know some of the locals and indulge in the beauty of the place.
+Today you’ll swap your bike for a boat and head out to explore the nearby islands.
+This excursion is often the highlight of the trip, as you’ll get to know some of the locals and indulge in the beauty of Nah Trang.
 Starting on the main boat, you’ll then take a small basket boat to shore and visit a fishing village, snorkel in the turquoise waters and feast on a fresh seafood buffet for lunch.
-You can enjoy this rest day by lazing in a deck chair, going for another swim or perhaps taking a mud baths to soothe away sore muscles.
+Make the most of your free afternoon by lazing in a deck chair, going for another swim or maybe taking a mud bath to soothe away your sore muscles.

 12 Dalat

-Head up through the Bidoup-Nui Ba Pass into the cooler climes of the South Central Highlands, where some of the country's best fruits, flowers and coffee beans are grown.
-The road is winding and steep but if you're fit and ready for a challenge, you may want to conquer the whole mountain on your bike.
-If you're not so physically inclined, take it easy and flag a lift from the bus.
-Whichever way you choose to get to the top, you'll still be treated to magnificent views once you reach the summit.
-After a short photo stop here, you will descend to Dalat.
-One of Vietnam's most delightful cities, Dalat is a perfect base to explore this pleasant region.
-With an appealing Swiss-French feel, along with pleasant lakes, palaces, pine tree-covered hills, flower gardens and pagodas, Dalat is often called the 'city of eternal spring' for its temperate climate.
+Head up through the Bidoup-Nui Ba Pass into the cooler climate of the South-Central Highlands, where some of the country's best fruits, flowers and coffee beans are grown.
+The road here is winding and steep but if you're fit and ready for a challenge, you may want to conquer the whole mountain on your bike.
+You can also take it easy and flag a lift from the bus.
+Whichever way you choose to get to the top, you'll still be treated to magnificent views when you reach the summit.
+After a short photo stop here, you’ll descend to Dalat – a perfect base to explore the region, Dalat is often called the 'City of Eternal Spring' for its temperate climate and landscape full of lakes, palaces, pine tree-covered hills, flower gardens and pagodas.

 13 Phan Thiet

 This morning you’ll take a city tour of Dalat, making the journey to Bao Dai's striking regal summer palace.
 He was the final emperor of the Nguyen dynasty, and the last to rule Vietnam until 1945.
 You’ll then discover the wacky and weird architecture of Hang Nga Crazy House.
-Echoing Gaudi's unconventional designs, and described as a 'fairytale house', explore the twisted tree roots, cave shaped hallways and animal themed rooms of this surreal guesthouse.
-Drop by the train station and the central market before continuing to Di Linh, where tea is the main industry and there are large plantations in the surrounding hills.
-After lunch, pedal down the forest-lined Gia Bac Pass, then cycle along from Malam to Phan Thiet and it's beautiful beaches.
+Echoing Gaudi's unconventional designs, this place is described as a 'fairytale house' and you’ll explore the twisted tree roots, cave shaped hallways and animal themed rooms with your group.
+Drop by the train station and the central market before continuing to Di Linh, where the tea industry looms in the surrounding hills.
+After lunch, pedal down the forest-lined Gia Bac Pass, then cycle from Malam to Phan Thiets beaches.

 14 Ho Chi Minh City

-Before heading for the big city, take in the views along the beach on your ride to Lang Long.
-After a picnic lunch, keep cycling to Cu Bi.
-From there it’s goodbye to your two-wheeled friend as you take the support bus the final leg to Ho Chi Minh City.
-Here daily life plays out on the streets and the dynamic atmosphere is a fascinating blend of old and new, East and West.
-Maybe spend the evening exploring the food stalls at Ben Thanh market or cheers to your new friends leaving the trip with a few glasses of street-side beer hoi.
+Before heading to the big city, you’ll spend your last morning taking in the views along the beach on a ride to Lang Long.
+After a picnic lunch, keep cycling to Cu Bi where you’ll say goodbye to your two-wheeled friend.
+Hop in your group’s minivan for the final leg to Ho Chi Minh City and discover the fascinating blend of old and new here as East meets West.
+Maybe spend the night with your fellow travellers, exploring the food stalls at Ben Thanh market or with a few glasses of street-side Beer Hoi.

 15 Ho Chi Minh City